 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Dory has been recorded under many different variations, including Dore, Dorey, Dory, Dorie, Doar, Doare, Doore, Doorey, Doorie and many more.

 More information is included under the topic Early Dory Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Dory family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Dorys were some of the first of the immigrants to arrive in North America:

-Dory Settlers in the United States in the 17th Century
+Dory Settlers in United States in the 17th Century

-Dory Settlers in the United States in the 18th Century
+Dory Settlers in United States in the 18th Century

-Dory Settlers in the United States in the 19th Century
+Dory Settlers in United States in the 19th Century

 The Dory Family Crest was acquired from the Houseofnames.com archives.
 The Dory Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.